eedunoh/k8_artisan_app_deployment/README.md

 # k8_artisan_app_deployment
-An End-to-End project to automate the deployment of a web app on Amazon EKS using Jenkins + Observability (Prometheus and Grafana))
+An End-to-End project to automate the deployment of a web app on Amazon EKS using Jenkins, terraform and Observability using Prometheus and Grafana